 The incidence of human salmonellosis fluctuates over time and varies between European countries.
 Such changes are often accompanied by changes in the incidence of infections caused by different Salmonella serovars and phage types.
 This suggests that the major sources of human salmonellosis change over time, and/or that the predominant Salmonella subtypes in the specific animal sources vary over the years (EFSA 2010a).
 S. Typhimurium and S. Enteritidis are the most frequent Salmonella serovars in humans worldwide, ranking first or second in most countries reporting data to the WHO Global Infection Network Salmonella Databank (WHO-GFN).
 In the EU, S. Enteritidis and S. Typhimurium are the most commonly reported serovars associated to human illness, accounting for 58% and 21.9% of all reported serovars in human confirmed cases in 2008.
-Other frequently isolated serovars in humans in the EU include S. Infantis, S. Virchow, S. Newport, S. Agona, S. Derby, S. Stanley, S. Bovismorbificans and S. Enteritidis and S. Typhimurium (EFSA 2010a).
+Other frequently isolated serovars in humans in the EU include S. Infantis, S. Virchow, S. Newport, S. Agona, S. Derby, S. Stanley, S. Bovismorbificans and S. Kentucky.
+However, the prevalence of these serovars is much lower (below 1%) than the prevalence of S. Enteritidis and S. Typhimurium (EFSA 2010a).
 Other studies investigating the distribution of Salmonella serovars in European countries have been conducted and achieved different estimates, depending on the country and detection method applied.